oils-for-unix/oils/doctools/micro-syntax.md

     - We may also need a fast whole-file lexer for `var_name` and `package.Var`, which does dynamic lookup.

 - C++
   - `//` comments
   - `/* */` comments
-  - preprocessor `#if`
+  - preprocessor `#if #define`
+  - multi-line strings in generated code
+  - Parsing:
     - `class` declarations, with method declarations
     - function declarations (prototypes)
       - these are a bit hard - do they require parsing?
     - function and method definition
       - including templates?
-  - multi-line strings in generated code

 - ASDL
   - # comments